 Discussion Guide Questions for Radical Kindness, by Angela Santomero

-Whether you’re reading Radical Kindness along with us, or want to host your own book club, we hope these questions help guide your reading and support you in making positive changes in your own life, and even in how you talk to or teach your children.
+Whether you’re reading Radical Kindness along with us (get it from our affiliate Amazon or your local bookstore) or want to host your own book club, we hope these questions help guide your reading and support you in making positive changes in your own life, and even in how you talk to or teach your children.
 We’ll also use these questions to guide our chat together, as well as summarize lots of her great tips for practicing radical kindness in your own life.

 1. We love the idea that being a kinder person overall, must start with being kind to yourself, loving yourself, giving your own needs attention.
 In what ways do you treat yourself with kindness?
 In what ways could you be better at it?

 2. To help us be kinder to others, and come from a place of compassion, it helps to think of the effects even tiny gestures can have.
 Can you think of any acts of kindness from someone else that had a long-lasting effect on you?

 3. Do you find that you are becoming more kind and compassionate as you get older, or is it harder for you?

 4. Angela writes about the “power of the pause button” — stopping and thinking “what does this person need and how can I help?” before simply reacting.
 What are some times with your own family that you are quick to react instead of ac?
 How can we get in the habit of changing that?